ADHD and Emotional Regulation: A Parent’s Guide

 Most people would agree that ADHD’s primary challenges include focus, sustained attention, organization, and memory.
-However, many children (and adults) with attention deficit disorder (ADHD or ADD) also struggle to regulate their emotions.
+However, many children (and adults) with attention deficit hyperactivity disorder (ADHD) also struggle to regulate their emotions.
 This struggle manifests as big bursts of anger or frustration, or extreme giddiness that seems incongruent with the immediate situation.
 Many parents describe this as “going from 0 to 60 in 3.2 seconds and with little warning.”

 Studies show that affect or emotional regulation problems impact children and adolescents with ADHD because the part of the brain that controls behavior connects to the part that regulates emotions.
 You may call this phenomenon “big feelings” and “big reactions” in your home.
 But, let me get technical: Russell Barkley defines self-regulation as “the means by which an individual manages herself in order to attain a goal.”
 Let me take it one step further and technically define emotions.